tarantool/doc/doc/1.7/dev_guide/reference_capi/tuple.rst

 .. c:function:: uint32_t box_tuple_position(box_tuple_iterator_t *it)

     Return zero-based next position in iterator.
-That is, this function return the field id of field that will be returned by the next call to :ref:`box_tuple_next()<c_api-tuple-box_tuple_next>`.
+That is, this function return the field id of the field that will be returned by the next call to :ref:`box_tuple_next()<c_api-tuple-box_tuple_next>`.
     Returned value is zero after initialization
     or rewind and :ref:`box_tuple_field_count()<c_api-tuple-box_tuple_field_count>`